GAN Compression: Efficient Architectures for Interactive Conditional GANs: Appendix

-\paragraph{Retrained models vs. pre-trained models.} We retrain the original models with minor modifications as mentioned in Section \ref{sec:setups}.
+We retrain the original models with minor modifications as mentioned in Section \ref{sec:setups}.
 Table~\ref{tab:retrain} shows our retrained results.
 For CyleGAN model, our retrained model slightly outperforms the pre-trained models.
 For the GauGAN model, our retrained model with official codebase is slightly worse than the the pre-trained model.
 But our compressed model can also achieve 61.22 mIoU, which has only negligible 0.96 mIoU drop compared to the pre-trained model on Cityscapes.

-\paragraph{Perceptual similarity and user study.} For a paired dataset, we evaluate the perceptual photorealism of our results.
-We use the LPIPS~\cite{zhang2018perceptual} metric to measure the perceptual similarity of generated images and the corresponding real images.
-Lower LPIPS indicates a better quality of the generated images.
-For the CycleGAN model, we conduct a human preference test on the horse$\to$zebra dataset on Amazon Mechanical Turk (AMT) as there are no paired images.
-We basically follow the protocol of \cite{isola2017image}, except we ask the workers to decide which image is more like a real zebra image between our GAN Compression model and the 0.25 CycleGAN.
-Table \ref{tab:perceptual} shows our perceptual study results on both the pix2pix model and the CycleGAN model.
-Our GAN Compression method significantly outperforms the straightforward from-scratch training baseline.